IEntin/ClientServer/README.md

 Lockless: except infrequent queue operations.\
 Processing batches of requests  without locking.\
 Optimized for cache friendliness.\
-Business logic, tasks multithreading, and communication layer are completely decoupled.
+Business logic, tasks multithreading, and communication layer are decoupled.

 Memory pooling.
 Most of processing in stable regime after startup is not allocating.\
 Tuning the memory pool size allows to drastically reduce memory footprint of the software,\